goblinhack/c-plus-plus-serializer/README.md

 };
 </pre>

 And a more complex example.
-A map of custom classes
+A map of custom classes:

 <pre>
-#include "c_plus_plus_serializer.h"

 class Custom {
 public:
     int a;